awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customdomains.md

 ![\[Environment URL with CNAME showing on the Elastic Beanstalk console's environment dashboard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-dashboard-url.png)

 You can change the CNAME on your environment by swapping it with the CNAME of another environment\.
-For instructions, see [Blue/Green Deployments with Elastic Beanstalk](using-features.CNAMESwap.md)\.
+For instructions, see [Blue/Green deployments with Elastic Beanstalk](using-features.CNAMESwap.md)\.

 If you own a domain name, you can use Amazon Route 53 to resolve it to your environment\.
 You can purchase a domain name with Amazon Route 53, or use one that you purchase from another provider\.